 After doing some self-reflection I realized I developed some seriously BAD HABITS in the last year.
 Being self-employed requires discipline and I was slipping.
 It felt like I was always working but never getting anything done.
 For example, I would start a project and then immediately pick up my phone to go scroll through IG.
 I would read emails as they came in while working on something else.
 I would check and respond to emails at the grocery store, and sit on Facebook while I was at work.
 It’s impossible to get anything done that way!

 Here's what I did specifically:

 I am only human and it's only been a week.
 So of course I have slipped up a few times, gone on Instagram when it wasn't the designated time, and checked emails later in the day if I'm looking for a response on something.
-But the point is, I'm now aware of the difference between making the conscious CHOICE to use email or social media instead the notifications and constant noise controlling and distracting me.
+But the point is, I'm now aware of the difference between making the conscious CHOICE to use email or social media instead the notifications and constant noise distracting me and controlling my life.

 I feel like my stress and anxiety have decreased while my productivity has increased.
-What more could we ask for?
+What more could we ask for, really?

-Leave your tips for increased productivity in the comments!
-And thanks @skinnyconfidential for being so amazing!
+Leave YOUR tips for increased productivity in the comments!

 I'm a graphic designer turned business owner who lives in yoga pants and is fueled by pizza and red wine.
 I am a soon-to-be fiancé to a handsome nerd, and a mom to a goofy snaggle-tooth rescue pup.
 I love traveling the world and teaching other female entrepreneurs everything I've learned in the last three years of full-time self-employment.
 When I'm not in my design studio, you can find me at Cyclebar or galavanting in San Diego with my semi-insane girlfriends.